Property A and the existence of a Markov process with a trivial Poisson boundary: Introduction

 \section{Introduction}

 In \cite{Yu}, Yu introduced property A which can be viewed as a non-equivariant analogue of amenability.
-To explain what "non-equivariant" means, we recall Reiter's necessary and sufficient condition for amenability: \begin{theorem} A countable group $G$ is amenable iff there exists a sequence of non degenerate probability measures $\mu_n$ on $G$ such that
+To explain what "non-equivariant" means, we recall Reiter's necessary and sufficient condition for amenability: \begin{theorem} A countable group $G$ is amenable if and only if there exists a sequence of non degenerate probability measures $\lbrace \mu_n \rbrace_{n \in \mathbb{N}}$ on $G$ such that